 The wagon train consists mainly of canvas-topped, flare boxed, wooden wheeled wagons, just like those seen jostling about in western movies.
-The flare box wagon was the wagon of choice, for those pioneer farmers that came into the Dakotas, as they could latter be used to haul the harvest from the prairie.
+The flare box wagon was the wagon of choice, for those pioneer farmers that came into the Dakotas, as they could later be used to haul the harvest from the prairie.
 An experienced "teamster" is assigned to drive each wagon.
 Wagons are powered by teams of draft horses and sometimes mules.
-Most common draft horses used during the wagons are the breeds of Belgiums and Percherans.
+Most common draft horses used during the wagon Train are the breeds of Belgiums and Percherans.
 The wagon train is equipped with a "chuck wagon" which, needless to say, becomes the center of attention.

 ON THE TRAIL:

 On the trail the daily schedule begins early while the sun is still young.
 Breakfast is eaten, gear is packed, and the wagon train moves out.
 The wagons string out in a line, bordered by riders and walkers in small groups.
 The wagon train averages 3-4 miles per hour, depending on how "hard" everyone pushes up those steeper hills.